- February 23, 2024

 "Windowkill" is a shoot-em-up game with both single-player and local cooperative modes for 2 players.
 It features split-screen gameplay and a unique mechanic involving a problematic window.
 The game has been updated to version 3.0 and is available on Steam.
 The soundtrack is by Keestak, and the game was originally created for Ludum Dare 54.

-- The game features a unique and innovative concept that utilizes the desktop window as a gameplay mechanic, making it a refreshing experience.
+- The game features a unique and innovative concept that utilizes actual windows on the desktop, creating a fresh and engaging gameplay experience.

 - The game can become overwhelming and chaotic, especially in later stages, leading to performance issues and difficulty in managing the gameplay.